core-wg/comi/draft-ietf-core-comi.md

 an inconsistent datastore state, and to detect and repair any partial application, for example by re-reading the affected resources.

+### Future processing extensions {#processing-extensions}

+Requests as defined in this document have the best-effort, non-atomic processing semantics specified in {{request-processing}}.
+Future extensions to CORECONF MAY define stricter processing semantics, such as the atomic (all-or-nothing) application of a multi-item request.

+Any such stricter semantics MUST be explicitly signalled in the request, for example by means of a CoAP option or a media-type (Content-Format) parameter defined by the extension.
+It is the presence of this signal, rather than the method or media type alone, that selects the stricter semantics.
+An extension MUST NOT change the semantics of requests that do not carry its signal; such requests retain the best-effort semantics defined here.

+The signalling mechanism MUST be defined so that a server that does not recognize the signal fails the request rather than silently applying best-effort semantics.
+For example, an extension that uses a CoAP option is expected to define it as a critical option (see {{Section 5.4.1 of RFC7252}}), so that a server that does not understand the option rejects the request.
+This document reserves this extension point but does not define or register any such option or parameter.

 ### Data Ordering {#DataOrdering}

 A CORECONF server MUST preserve the relative order of all user-ordered list